All Episodes

 Strong job growth eases recession hopes of Democrats.

-More bad news for our buddies on the left out there, hoping and praying that the country goes south fast in any which way.
+More bad news for our buddies on the left out there hoping and praying that the country goes south fast in any which way.

 And if it doesn't, they will lie and say that it is.

-You ever wondered why liberals care more about recycling cans than they do about defeating terrorist enemies.
+You ever wondered why liberals care more about recycling cans than they do about defeating terrorist enemies?

 But again, what we have here, surprising job growth.

-Surprising, once again, surprising.
+Once again, surprising.

-Uh and August's job loss was revised to a gain, the labor department said today.
+Employers added 110,000 new jobs in September, and August's job loss was revised to a gain, the Labor Department said today.

-Stock prices were higher at mid morning on the strong economic data.
+Stock prices were higher at mid-morning on the strong economic data.

 Bond prices were down as investors bet that it reduced chances for any further early cuts in official interest rates by the Federal Reserve.

-Now the unemployment rate edged up to 4.7% from 4.6 and was the highest since 4.8 in July, but this is because the labor force has continued to grow.
+Now, the unemployment rate edged up to 4.7% from 4.6 and was the highest since 4.8 in July, but this is because the labor force has continued to grow, meaning more people have jobs than ever before.

-The reason for this, of course, is the tax cuts, uh, which are continuing to provide an impetus to economic expansion.
+The reason for this, of course, is the tax cuts, which are continuing to provide an impetus to economic expansion.

-Cybercast News Service.
+Cybercast News Service, survey.

 More Americans know Big Mac ingredients than they know the Ten Commandments.

-The Big Mac has advantages, though it has a jingle.
+The Big Mac has advantages, though.

 There are only seven ingredients.

-I could not, I don't what's one that's I could not tell you the seven ingredients in a big Mac.
+I could not tell you the seven ingredients in a Big Mac.

 I guess this is what they mean.

-Uh yeah, plus the jingle.
+Yeah, plus the jingle.

-Um they have a catchy jingle behind them.
+They have a catchy jingle behind them.

-I wonder 700 screens.
+700 screens.

 A movie?